michael-jeulinl/Simple-Hybesis-Algorithms/README.md

 "Given an array of gains/losses over time, find the period that represents the best/worst cumulative gain."

 #### Sort
+- **Bubble Sort:** Sometimes referred to as sinking sort: proceed an in-place bubble-sort on the elements.
 - **MergeInplace:** Functor that proceeds a in place merge of two sequences of elements.
 - **MergeSort:** John von Neumann in 1945: Proceed merge-sort on the elements whether using an in-place strategy or using a buffer.
 - **MergeWithBuffer:** Functor that proceeds a merge of two sequences of elements using a buffer to improve time computation.